PazuCheung10/accessly/README.md

 ## Screenshots

-> **Note**: Screenshots should be added to showcase the UI.
-Recommended screenshots:
+Screenshots are available in the [Feature Tour](#feature-tour) section above.
+All screenshots are located in `docs/assets/screenshots/`:

-> - Home page with room discovery
+- `home-page.png` - Forum-style room discovery page
-> - Chat interface with threading
+- `chat-room.png` - Chat interface with threaded conversations
-> - Ticket management dashboard
-> - Search results with highlighting
-> - Admin observability dashboard
-> - Audit log viewer

-**Screenshot locations** (to be added):
-- `/docs/screenshots/home-page.png` - Room discovery page
+- `direct-messages.png` - Direct message interface
-- `/docs/screenshots/chat-threading.png` - Threaded conversations
+- `admin-dashboard.png` - Admin dashboard with user management
-- `/docs/screenshots/ticket-management.png` - Ticket dashboard
+- `telemetry-dashboard.png` - Observability dashboard with metrics
-- `/docs/screenshots/search-results.png` - Search with highlighting
+- `search-results.png` - Search results with highlighting

-- `/docs/screenshots/telemetry.png` - Observability dashboard
-- `/docs/screenshots/audit-log.png` - Audit log viewer
+> **Note**: Screenshots are placeholders.
+Replace with actual screenshots from your running application.

 ## Testing